+Today’s topic is about mobilography and how it is winning traditional photography.
 It’s been 20 years since the world’s first phone with a built-in camera appeared.
-During this time, technologies have improved so much that photos taken with a phone compete on an equal footing for an award in photo contests with pictures taken with a SLR camera.
+During this time, technologies have improved so much that photos taken with a phone compete on an equal footing for an award in photo contests with pictures taken with an SLR camera.
 And now there are even separate photo awards for them.

-After the shot of this social network, a large-scale development of mobile photography as an art became possible, in which, as elsewhere, there is a lot of graph mania, but there are also masterpieces.
+After the shot of this social network, large-scale development of mobile photography as art became possible.
+As elsewhere, there is a lot of graph mania, but there are also masterpieces.

 2. In 2012, a mobile photo was featured on the cover of the famous TIME magazine.